Episodes

 16. Forrest of Philadelphia, Part Three

 Edwin Forrest returns to his home city in the final decades of his life.
-He keeps performing on the city's stages, and creates his long-term legacy in Philadelphia.
+After death, he creates a long-term legacy in Philadelphia.

 Episode page